jacobtread/pdf_process/README.md

 ## Prerequisites

-> Library developed against a Linux host.
-Windows is not supported

 Requires [Plopper](https://poppler.freedesktop.org/) be installed on your system and the utilities on your `PATH`.
 Lots of distributions will come with this pre-installed.
 You can check if its installed by using `pdfinfo -v` which should produce an output similar to: